Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns | Freed Legal Services

 Answer: No, tenants cannot legally withhold rent as a method to compel landlords to address maintenance issues.
 Rather than withholding rent, tenants can file a Tenant Application About Maintenance (Form T6) with the Landlord Tenant Board and request to remit their rent payments to the Board while waiting for a resolution.
 Freed Legal Services LLP can assist tenants with navigating this process to ensure their rights are protected.

-Is a Tenant Allowed to Withhold Rent From a Landlord Until Maintenance or Repair Issues Are Addressed?
+Is a Tenant Allowed to Hold Rent Back From a Landlord Until Maintenance or Repair Issues Are Addressed By the Landlord?

 Understanding That Withholding Rent From a Landlord Requires Payment of Rent Into the Landlord Tenant Board